-Let me ask you: Should you buy small pieces of loaf or family size packages?
+Let me ask you: Should you buy slices of bread or whole loaves?

-It all depends on how many people you are having for breakfast… or, how many trips you want to do to the bakery during the week, right?
+It all depends on how many people you are having for breakfast… or, how many trips you want make to the bakery during the week, right?

 The logic is simple.
-If you are dealing with smaller deliverables, stick to simple mini projects.
-Dealing with strategic initiatives that are complex, highly relevant and will take a long time to be executed?
+If you are dealing with smaller deliverables, stick to simple, mini projects.
+Dealing with strategic initiatives that are complex, highly relevant and take a long time to be executed?
 Go for a multi-year project.

 Consider how things fit together from a strategic perspective.
-Mini projects are like upgrading your servers, revamping your website, creating a new feature in your software.
-Versus, multi-year projects are integrating your software to connect to all banks in the US, totally upgrading your mainframe applications to run on modern technologies, traveling to Mars and back.
+Mini projects are like upgrading your servers, revamping your website or creating a new feature in your software, whereas multi-year projects are integrating your software to connect to all banks in the US, totally upgrading your mainframe applications to run on modern technologies or traveling to Mars and back.

-Would you bring small pieces of loaf or family size packages to your trip to mars?
+Would you take slices of bread or loaves on your trip to mars?